Experience the Outback and famed Uluru with your family without leaving all of civilization behind.

 Uluru has great spiritual significance to the local Anangu people.
-Out of respect for their land, culture, and law, they ask visitors to not climb it.
+Out of respect for their land, culture, and law, they ask visitors not to climb it.
 While it’s not strictly prohibited, we opted to honor that request.
 It seemed like a good teachable moment for our kids.
 Plan to catch both sunrise and sunset over Uluru.
 The change in color is magical and most vibrant from May to September.
 Park admission: Family $47; pass is valid for three consecutive days.

 KidTripster Tip: Ask the resort staff to direct you to the best spots for viewing sunrise and sunset.
 It’s a great opportunity for some time-lapse photography.

 The park service offers ranger-led hikes, but be warned: the popular Uluru Base Walk takes 3-1/2 hours and is probably not the best choice for kids.
 If you’re looking to hike, consider heading to the other monoliths in the area called The Olgas for shorter, family-friendly walks.

 KidTripster Tip: If you visit during the Aussie summer, you’ll likely be swarmed by flies.
 They were so bad that my husband and son bought nets for their wide-brimmed hats.
 Oh, and it’s hot!
 Sunscreen is a must.

 You’ll likely find that two nights here is ample time to take in the sights.